Coping with the Stigma of Addiction: How to Feel Alright

 Addiction affects many people who make great contributions to society, to the community, their friends and family, and themselves.
 Look for some of their stories to gain their insight.

-Social attitudes toward addiction can make it difficult to reach out for help.
-But coping with the stigma of addiction can be easier with a professional to help you through it.
+The social attitudes toward addiction makes it difficult to reach out for help.
+But, coping with the stigma of addiction can be easier with a professional to help you through it.
 Therapists, counselors, or other licensed professionals have helped many other people cope with the negative stereotypes of addiction.
-They can provide you with the tools you need to break the stigma of addiction.
-They can give you an objective, unbiased view of your situation.